Below are answers to some commonly asked questions about Seton Hall University’s online M.P.A.

 Is the Master of Public Administration worth it?

 Through this program, you will gain skills that are applicable across sectors, with a deeper understanding of how to influence your community as an effective, impactful public servant.
 You’ll turn theory into practice and make a difference.

-Employee opportunities in this field are projected to increase 10 percent by 2026, depending on the industry.
-With your master’s, you will be eligible for 75 percent of jobs in public administration, versus 50 percent of jobs with a bachelor’s degree.*
+Employment opportunities in this field are projected to increase by 7 percent by 2028, depending on the industry.
+With a master’s degree, you will be qualified for 75 percent of jobs in public administration, versus 50 percent of jobs for applicants with a bachelor’s degree.*

-Learn more about career opportunities for graduates of a master’s in public administration program.
+Learn more about career opportunities for master’s in public administration graduates.

 Why should a non-profit professional get an M.P.A.?

 What can I do with a Master of Public Administration?

-You will be qualified for a myriad of employment options, whether your passion is in non-profit management and program development, volunteer management, or fundraising.
-A few sample job titles include Executive Director (median salary $75,011); Program Director at a Non-Profit ($58,057); and Social and Community Services Manager ($64,680).
+You will be qualified for a myriad of employment options, whether your passion is in nonprofit management and program development, volunteer management, or fundraising.
+Possible job titles include executive director (median salary $75,011), program director at a nonprofit ($58,057), and social and community services manager ($64,680).

-Learn more about the types of career opportunities available to graduates of a master’s in public administration program.
+Learn more about career opportunities available to graduates of a master’s in public administration program.